serhatsoyer/py4Nav/README.md

 ### Intro
 - This repo is for my personal study of some navigation concepts
 - Jupyter Notebooks have some markdown cells which contain explanations in LaTeX which are sometimes rendered incorrectly by GitHub.
 So, it is sometimes better to study locally
+- Examples in this repo are not ordered
 - All code and all examples are prone to all kinds of errors
 - Any corrections, suggestions, improvements, etc. are welcome